-SAA’s Online Seminar Series offers free and fee-based professional development opportunities designed for students and archaeologists seeking to enhance their skill sets or knowledge base.
+SAA Continuing Education offers free and fee-based professional development opportunities designed for students and archaeologists seeking to enhance their skill sets or knowledge base.
 These take the form of virtual lectures, workshops, panel discussions, and other trainings.

 An Outline for Teaching Curation in the Classroom and in the Field

 Duration: 2 hours